takorstark/OrderFulfillmentService/README.md

  As an order fulfiller, I would like to see all the orders.
  As an order fulfiller, I would like to see the order by order id.
  As an order fulfiller, I would like to fulfill customers’ order(s).
+ As an order fulfiller, I would like to delete an order.
 ```

 ## Use Cases